Citizenship Attorney & Naturalization Lawyer in Houston

 - Apply: Send your completed form, along with the required supporting documents and fees, to the appropriate U.S. Citizenship and Immigration Services (USCIS) office.

-- Attend a biometrics appointment: After submitting your application, you will receive an appointment notice for biometrics collection.
+- Attend a Biometrics Appointment: After submitting your application, you will receive an appointment notice for biometrics collection.
 At this appointment, your fingerprints, photograph, and signature will be taken.

-- Attend an interview: You will be scheduled for an interview with a USCIS officer, who will review your application, verify your documents, and ask questions about your background.
+- Attend an Interview: You will be scheduled for an interview with a USCIS officer, who will review your application, verify your documents, and ask questions about your background.
 We can help prepare you for this interview.

-- Take the citizenship test: During the interview, you will be required to take a test on U.S. history, government, and the English language (reading, writing, and speaking).
+- Take the Citizenship Test: During the interview, you will be required to take a test on U.S. history, government, and the English language (reading, writing, and speaking).

-- Receive a decision: USCIS will notify you of their decision on your application.
+- Receive a Decision: USCIS will notify you of their decision on your application.
 If approved, you will receive a notice to attend a naturalization ceremony.

-- Attend the naturalization ceremony: At the ceremony, you will take the Oath of Allegiance, after which you will receive your Certificate of Naturalization, officially recognizing you as a U.S. citizen.
+- Attend the Naturalization Ceremony: At the ceremony, you will take the Oath of Allegiance, after which you will receive your Certificate of Naturalization, officially recognizing you as a U.S. citizen.

 What Are the Benefits of Citizenship?